-- Set target devices for the policy; see Set Target Devices for a FlexConfig Policy, on page 30. - Deploy configuration changes.
+- Set target devices for the policy; see Set Target Devices for a FlexConfig Policy, on page 26. - Deploy configuration changes; see Deploy Configuration Changes.

 Set Target Devices for a FlexConfig Policy

 When you create a FlexConfig policy, you can select the devices that use the policy.
 You can subsequently change device assignments for the policy as described below.